seanwhs/Tutorials/NextJS/Greymatter-LMS/2-Clerk-and-Sanity.md

 **The Target:** Replace the placeholder "My Courses" label with real course, chapter, and lesson data fetched from Sanity — rendered directly into the sidebar as navigable links.

 **The Concept:** This is "Parallel Fetch A" from the architecture diagram — content coming from Sanity's CDN rather than Neon.
 We query Sanity using **GROQ** (Sanity's query language, similar in spirit to SQL but built specifically for JSON document trees) and fetch it from the CDN endpoint, which serves cached, fast responses since course structure rarely changes.
+This step depends on the `lesson.slug` field added in the Part 1 prerequisite patch at the top of this Part — without it, every lesson link below would silently resolve to `undefined`.

 **The Implementation:**